-No. Transition Opportunity Objective Target Value 9 Minimum increase in weighted average LCT Score 11 relative to the Parent Index 12 10% 10 Minimum ratio of Weighted Average Green Revenue/ Weighted Average Fossil fuels-based Revenue relative to the Parent Index 4 times 11 Minimum increase in Weighted Average Green Revenue relative to the Parent Index 100% 12 Index Implied Temperature Rise (ITR) 13 <=2.0°C 13 Aggregate Cumulative Projected Emissions ^{Error!} Bookmark not defined.
-Aligned with <=1.5°C ITR
+No. Transition Opportunity Objective Target Value 9 Minimum increase in weighted average LCT Score 11 relative to the Parent Index 12 10% 10 Minimum ratio of Weighted Average Green Revenue/ Weighted Average Fossil fuels-based Revenue relative to the Parent Index 4 times 11 Minimum increase in Weighted Average Green Revenue relative to the Parent Index 100%

-9 Prior to the May 2020 Semi-Annual Index Review (SAIR) of the Indexes, the Policy Risk Climate VaR using Scope 1 Emissions since Inception.
+9 Prior to the May 2020 Semi-Annual Index Review (SAIR) of the Indexes, the Policy Risk Climate VaR using Scope 1 Emissions was applied since Inception.

-During the November 2023 Index Review the Aggregated Climate VAR constraint was applied at ">= Max (-10%, Aggregated Climate Value-at-Risk of Parent Index)" for the MSCI EM, MSCI AC Asia Pacific ex Japan, MSCI AC Asia ex Japan, MSCI Japan, MSCI China, and MSCI China A, Climate Paris Aligned Indexes.
-The same treatment was applied at the May 2024 Index Review for the MSCI Japan, and MSCI China, Climate Paris Aligned Indexes.
-For more details on Climate value-at-Risk, please refer to Appendix II.
+The Aggregated Climate VAR constraint was applied at ">= Max (-10%, Aggregated Climate Value-at-Risk of Parent Index)":

+- at the November 2023 Index Review for the MSCI EM, MSCI AC Asia Pacific ex Japan, MSCI AC Asia ex Japan, MSCI Japan, MSCI China, and MSCI China A, Climate Paris Aligned Indexes - at the May 2024 Index Review for the MSCI Japan, and MSCI China Climate Paris Aligned Indexes - at the November 2024 Index Review for the MSCI China Climate Paris Aligned Index